 You can create Custom Reports by group, by individual, or everyone.
 This feature gives you the ability to print out custom reports in both print format or a CSV for spreadsheets.

 Other people can request to view your reports, regardless of their grouping or position within the company.
-These users are referred to as ‘Followers’, and have commenting and conversation privileges like anyone else.
+These people are referred to as ‘Followers’, and have commenting and conversation privileges like anyone else.
 If someone requests to be a Follower on your reports, you will need to give them approval before they can see anything.
 You can also grant direct access for someone to view your reports.
 To learn more about this process refer to our tutorial.

 Need to take action or have an offline conversation about something?
 Flag it for follow-up and it will be saved under your 'Follow Up' tab.